Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 This outstanding gold Omega 620, powered by a 17 jewel movement and adjusted to two positions, has now been sold.
 It dates from circa 1965.
 Interestingly enough, this was the year in which the Ranger 8 Mission photographed possible lunar landing sites for the planned Apollo missions.
 It was also the year in which the Omega Speedmaster was evaluated and selected for use in space exploration by NASA.

-The watch is powered by a 17 jewel 620 movement that is in very good condition.
+The watch is powered by a 17 jewel 620 movement that was in very good condition when the watch was sold.

-The original box shows very few signs of wear.
+The original box showed very few signs of wear.

-The watch is attached to the rather unusual original strap with two metal keepers.
+The watch was attached to the rather unusual original strap with two metal keepers.

-The underside of the box is free from the usual scuff marks associated with a vintage item and is clearly stamped “Swiss Made”.
+The underside of the box was free from the usual scuff marks associated with a vintage item and was clearly stamped “Swiss Made”.

-All in all, this is a lovely watch that shows few signs of wear to the crystal or the case.
+All in all, this was a lovely watch that showed few signs of wear to the crystal or the case.

 OMEGA 601 STAINLESS STEEL WRISTWATCH

-Another recent sale, this well seasoned watch has seen about 46 years of history pass it by, from the Apollo space programme to the latest missions to Mars.
-It has remained in surprisingly good condition overall but has, naturally, picked up a few scratches along the way.
-It retains the original Omega crystal and crown and maintains a high degree of accuracy.
+Another recent sale, this well seasoned watch had seen about 46 years of history pass it by, from the Apollo space programme to the latest missions to Mars.
+It had remained in surprisingly good condition overall but had, naturally, picked up a few scratches along the way.
+It retained the original Omega crystal and crown and maintained a high degree of accuracy.

 The watch is fully stamped on the movement and case, with all numbers and serial numbers being duplicated on the original paperwork.